fieryapi/node-js-samples/README.md

-## node-js-samples
+## node.js samples

 Fiery job management samples.
-Setup the modules with `npm install` then execute the script with `node app`.
+Setup the modules in `src` directory with `npm install`, modify `app.js` in the configuration section to connect to the Fiery then execute the script with `node app`.

 **Note** Always use secure connection (HTTPS) when connecting to Fiery API in production.